 A better way of living?
 Who knows, but readers obviously enjoy reading Robyn’s stories about people who, the academics note, “prioritize relationships with each other over individual gain.”

-Robyn and her now-retired husband enjoy traveling, often taking research trips together.
-Their children are grown—her son is an Army surgeon; her daughter, a police detective/hostage negotiator.
+Robyn has fallen in love with the beautiful Nevada desert and unrivaled spectacle of Las Vegas where she resides.
+Her children are grown—her son is an orthopedic surgeon; her daughter, a police captain.
 Robyn says that, in addition to reading her novels and making snide remarks about how she’s used family scenarios to her advantage, they have made her a happy grandmother.